 - Combine flour and salt.

 - Add butter and cut in with a pastry cutter, (or if you have a stand mixer, use the flat beater) until mixture resembles coarse crumbs.

-- Add water, 1 tbsp at a time, mixing until the dough starts to hold together.
+- Add water, 1 tablespoon at a time, mixing until the dough starts to hold together.

 - Divide dough in half, and form each half into a smooth ball.
 Wrap pieces separately in plastic wrap.
 Put one piece in the freezer for another time, and refrigerate the other for 20 minutes.

 - Remove dough from the fridge and plastic wrap.
 On a lightly floured surface, roll out the dough into a circle about ⅛ inch thick.
 Put the dough onto an 8-inch tart pan, pressing onto bottom and sides, and removing and overhanging dough.

 - Prick the bottom of the crust with a fork in several places.